-We show that size-dependent regulations disproportionately lower the returns to skill for wage workers.
-Both the allocation of talent and the returns to skill are prominent concepts in the fields of growth and development-some might say, in the entire discipline of economics-yet remain largely unexplored in the vast literature on plant-specific distortions and misallocation.
+We show that size-dependent regulations disproportionately lower the returns to skill for the most able workers and managers.
+Both the allocation of talent and the returns to skill are prominent concepts in the fields of growth and development-some might say, in the entire discipline of economics-yet remain largely unexplored in the vast literature on firm-specific distortions and misallocation.
 Our framework allows us to bridge this gap, and its analytical convenience opens many exciting lines of inquiry.
 Some of these include studying the effects of size-dependent policies on the acquisition of skills, as well as the endogenous evolution of occupational choices and the skill distribution throughout the process of development.